Your credit score determines your borrowing power – do you know yours?

 You have a few different types of credit scores and each one is calculated differently depending on the credit reporting agency.
 In general, each of the factors below are what credit bureaus use to calculate your overall credit score.

-Type of credit providers.
+Types of credit.
 For instance, holding an account with a bank carries a different level of risk than a store finance provider.

-The number of listed credit inquiries.
+New credit accounts and inquiries.
 Frequent applications for credit raise your risk index and lower your credit score.
+Thankfully, there are ways to prequalify for a card without affecting your credit.

 5 credit score pitfalls